xmos/lib_xua/lib_xua/doc/rst/feat.rst

 Where something must be defined, it is recommened this is done in `xua_conf.h` but could also be done in the application Makefile.

-For each feature steps are listed for if calling ``lib_xua`` functions manually - if using the "codeless" programming model then these steps informational only.
+For each feature steps are listed for if calling ``lib_xua`` functions manually - if using the "codeless" programming model then these steps are informational only.
 Each section also includes a sub-section on enabling the feature using the "codeless" model.

 For full details of all options please see the API section